Oru Marubhoomikkadha

-Arabeem Ottakom P. Madhavan Nairum in Oru Marubhoomikkadha (The Arab, the camel, and P. Madhavan Nair in a desert tale), or simply Oru Marubhoomikkadha, (Also known as Arabeem Ottakom P. Madhavan Nairum) is a 2011 Indian Malayalam-language slapstick comedy film directed by Priyadarshan and written by Abilash Nair.
+Arabeem Ottakom P. Madhavan Nairum in Oru Marubhoomikkadha (The Arab, the camel, and P. Madhavan Nair in a desert tale), or simply Oru Marubhoomikkadha, (also known as Arabeem Ottakom P. Madhavan Nairum) is a 2011 Indian Malayalam-language survival slapstick comedy film directed by Priyadarshan and written by Abilash Nair.
 The film stars Mohanlal, Mukesh, Bhavana, Lakshmi Rai and Shakti Kapoor.
 The film was a commercial success at the box office.
 Oru Marubhoomikkadha was the 200th film of Mukesh.
 This film was inspired from the Hollywood movies Nothing to Lose (1997), Excess Baggage (1997) and Serendipity (2001).

 Plot

 Puthanpurackal Madhavan Nair is a middle aged accountant who has come to toil in Abu Dhabi to fulfill his responsibilities to his family of two younger sisters who must be married and a father whose debt has to be paid.
 He has neither found the time to get married nor to have a life of his own.
 One day, he meets Meenakshi.
-They spend the day together and Meenakshi tells that she is going to get married.
+They spend the day together and Meenakshi tells him that she is going to get married.
 Meenakshi gives her number in a currency note and uses this money.
 Both leave with a heavy heart, but they finally meet up after some years when Madhavan gets the note.
 He learns that her marriage did not take place.
 The two get engaged.

 One night, Madhavan finds someone with Meenakshi in the bedroom.
 He sees his boss Hossinni's jacket on the couch and thinks that it was his boss with her.
 Overwhelmed with grief, he starts driving his car recklessly and is threatened by his childhood friend Abdu Kupleri, who had disguised as a thief.
 Madhavan tells Abdu that he was going to commit suicide and people who are a burden to the world should die and so Abdu has to die.
-However, the car is submerged in the desert sand.
-The car was dead and Abdu scolds Madhavan, who was ashamed about what happened, for all that happened.
+However, the car gets sucked into the desert sand.
+The car was dead and Abdu scolds Madhavan, who was ashamed about all that happened.
 They find a car near the road.

 Meanwhile, Thomas, a rich and miser businessman lives in the city with his daughter, Eliana, who gets kidnapped.
 The kidnappers call Thomas and ask for a ransom.
 Madhavan and Abdu finds Eliana, gagged in the car.
 They try to get rid of her and a series of funny events occur.
-Then Eliana reveals that she herself planned her kidnap as she needs money.
+Then, Eliana reveals that she herself planned her kidnap as she needs money.
 But her plan is inadvertently spoilt by them.
 She asks them to cooperate with her, otherwise she will have them arrested.
-Although Abdu agrees at once thinking of the money he will get, it takes some time to make Madhavan agree.
+Although, Abdu agrees at once thinking of the money he will get, it takes some time to make Madhavan agree.
 They plan it all over again; this time asking more money for Madhavan and Abdu.